 Mexico is one of the best countries in the world for street food, but just like the rest of Mexican food, street foods in Mexico vary according to region.
 You’ll find different specialties depending on the destination, but a few staples are found throughout the country, and some are worth traveling to try in their place of origin.
-Here are some street foods you should definitely try on a trip to Mexico.
+Here are some street foods you should definitely sample on a trip to Mexico.

 01 of 08